Accelerated Online Degree Options

 Interested in getting a Master of Business Administration?
 Or is a Master of Public Administration in your long term plans?
 You might be able to save time and money with early entry to either ODU's MBA or MPA programs!

 Qualified ODU undergraduate students can start taking MBA-level courses as early as three semesters before graduation.
-You will be able to accelerate your degree with 10 graduate credits.
-The entire MBA is 40 credit hours for business majors and 45 credit hours for non-business majors.
+You will be able to accelerate your degree by applying up to 12 credit hours toward both degrees.
+The entire MBA is 43 credit hours.

 The MPA is similar, with early start students completing nine of the required 39 credits.
 That means you can earn your MPA in as little as a year after completing your bachelor's degree!